grafana/tutorials/content/tutorials/grafana-fundamentals.md

 ### Clean up the local environment

 The tutorial has running Docker containers.
-When you want to clean up this local tutorial environment, run
+To clean up your local tutorial environment, make sure you're in your project directory and run the following command:

 ```
 docker-compose down -v